I-Am-Jakoby/PowerShell-for-Hackers/Functions/Add-Network.md

 ### [Add-NetWork]

-This function will accept 3 parameters, 2 of which are mandatory
+This function will accept 3 parameters, 1 is mandatory

 You always have to provide the $SSID to give your network a name

-The $Security parameter is also mandatory only takes the value of "t"(true) or "f"(false)
+The $Security parameter is defined automatically when providing a password or not

 This will tell the function whether or not you need a wifi password for your network